kass173/SQL-Challenge/README.md

 #### Data Engineering

-* Use the provided information to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+* Using the provided information i've created a table schema for each of the six CSV files.
+Remembering to specify data types, primary keys, foreign keys, and other constraints.

-  * For the primary keys, verify that the column is unique.
-Otherwise, create a [composite key](https://en.wikipedia.org/wiki/Compound_key), which takes two primary keys to uniquely identify a row.
+  * For the primary keys, verifying that the column is unique.
+Otherwise, creating a [composite key](https://en.wikipedia.org/wiki/Compound_key), which takes two primary keys to uniquely identify a row.

-  * Be sure to create tables in the correct order to handle foreign keys.
+  * Being sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table.
+* Importing each CSV file into the corresponding SQL table.

-  > **Hint:** To avoid errors, be sure to import the data in the same order that the tables were created.
-Also remember to account for the headers when importing.

 #### Data Analysis

-Once you have a complete database, perform these steps:
+Once i had a completed database, i performed the relevant queries to answer the below questions:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.